From dynamical to steady-state many-body metrology: Precision limits and their attainability with two-body interactions: Steady-state metrology

-Similar to Sec.~\ref{sec:dynamical_metro}, we now apply our general considerations to the estimation of the magnetic field strength ($H_S = \frac{1}{2}\sum_{i=1}^N\sigma_z^{(i)}$) via a interacting spins probe with two-body control as given in Eq.~\eqref{eq:all-to-allintro}.
+Similar to Section~\ref{sec:dynamical_metro}, we now apply our general considerations to the estimation of the magnetic field strength ($H_S = \frac{\addw}{2}\sum_{i=1}^N\sigma_z^{(i)}$) via a interacting spin probe with two-body control as given in Eq.~\eqref{eq:all-to-allintro}.
 We consider as initial product state

 where $\ket{-y}$ is an eigenstate of $\sigma_y$.
 To compute the asymptotic QFI, $\mathcal{F}$, in the long-time limit, we project the initial state $\ket{\psi}$ onto the eigenbasis of $H_\theta$, and remove coherence between different eigenspaces.
-Notice that, in this process, we do not remove coherence between eigenstates belonging to the same eigenspace, and we do not remove coherence between eigenstates whose energy difference is proportional to the infinitesimal increment of $\theta$ necessary to compute the QFI.
+Note that, in this process, we do not remove coherence between eigenstates belonging to the same eigenspace, and we do not remove coherence between eigenstates whose energy difference is proportional to the infinitesimal increment of $\theta$ necessary to compute the QFI.

-\begin{result} Let $H_\theta$ be the Hamiltonian of the form $H_\theta = \theta H_S+ H_C $, with $H_S = \frac{1}{2}\sum_{i=1}^N \sigma^{(i)}_z$ a local Hamiltonian, and $H_C$ the control term with only two-body interactions as given in Eq.~\eqref{eq:all-to-allintro}.
+\begin{result} Let $H_\theta$ be the Hamiltonian of the form $H_\theta = \theta H_S+ H_C $, with $H_S = \frac{\addw}{2}\sum_{i=1}^N \sigma^{(i)}_z$ a local Hamiltonian, and $H_C$ the control term with only two-body interactions as given in Eq.~\eqref{eq:all-to-allintro}.
 Let the initial state be a product state as given in Eq.~\eqref{eq:psi0_decoh}, and consider the corresponding long-time averaged state as given by $\mathcal{D}_{H_\theta}(\psi)$.
 Then, by a proper choice of $H_C$, the QFI evaluated at $\theta=0$ of $\mathcal{D}_{H_{\theta = 0}}(\psi)$ behaves as

 where $A\approx 1.34$ at least up to $N\leq 30$ (see numerical results in Fig.~\ref{fig:decoherence_jx}). \end{result}

 Indeed, in Fig.~\ref{fig:decoherence_jx} we plot $\mathcal{F}$, as a function of $N$, as blue dots in the $(a,b,c)=(1,0,0)$ case, and we compute the QFI around $\theta=0$.
 We consider even values of $N$ since odd values yield a lower QFI.
 Interestingly, from the numerics we find an $N^{3/2}$ scaling, confirming a super-linear scaling of the QFI, enabled by interactions, also in this scenario with decoherence.